Foreword by Tony and Lauren Dungy

 Through our involvement with the National Football League, we have gotten to know Kim Anthony quite well, and she is truly a remarkable person.
-Kim is married to Corwin Anthony, Chaplain for the Miami Dolphins and National Director of Pro Ministries for Athletes In Action.
-Because the Anthonys were so involved with our players and staff, we’ve attended many NFL events with them over the years—chapel services at Dolphins games, NFL owners meetings, Super Bowl breakfasts, and other events.
+Kim is married to Corwin Anthony, former chaplain for the Miami Dolphins and current Executive Director of Pro Ministries for Athletes In Action.
+Because the Anthonys were so involved with our players and staff, we’ve attended many NFL events with them over the years; NFL Owners Meetings, AIA Super Bowl Breakfasts and more.
 Our friendship with the Anthonys has grown primarily because of our mutual interests.
-Read more...

 From the first day we were introduced, Kim had that special glow that attracts people to her.
 She is very attractive, friendly, and outgoing, but it is her inner spirit that really stands out.
 She is polished and articulate and always seems at ease with everyone.
 In short, the Kim Anthony that we came to know seemed to have it all together, all the time.